 - Independence Day:

 - Jasmine the stripper with a heart of gold, her cute son and her dog are running from the fireball in Los Angeles.
-The dog barely jumps out of the way of the fireball which fills the tunnel, just in time.
+While she has a good lead on it, the dog barely jumps out of the way of the fireball which fills the tunnel, just in time.
 Conveniently enough, the fire also fails to consume all the oxygen available in the confined space they take shelter in.
 And the explosion big enough to destroy most of Los Angeles fails to blast through the door behind which our characters are hiding.
 In the novelization, Jasmine, the kid, and the dog are saved by the presence of a metal grate leading down into the city's subway system.
 The air rushing out of the grate into the fire saves them by both cooling them and giving them oxygen to breathe.
 The author specifically writes that Jasmine needs to cling to the grate to avoid being blown back out into the fire.
 Not that that's much more realistic.

 - At the same moment, Air Force One flies like a bat out of Hell to escape the Washington fireball; at the last second, the flames touch the rear of the aircraft, but the pilot manages to escape.